Quantum-Assisted Feature Selection for Vehicle Price Prediction Modeling: Results

 For the feature selection run times, we only considered the anneal time on the QPU in microseconds, versus wall clock time for the RFE and GR routines.
 We did not include statistics for all features, as there were no feature selection routines involved.
 Results showed that the quantum annealing times were constant with respect to problem size, at roughly 2000 microseconds of annealing times for all sampling runs vs the greedy and RFE routines, which varied with the size of the input and number of wrapper function evaluations in the range of 35000-50000 microseconds measured in wall-clock time for processing calls using the central processing unit (CPU) .
 This contrasts with the scaling by the quantum regime with respect to the problem size.
 Within the quantum assisted regime the space is bounded by the number of qubits available to encode the problem on the QPU, while the time is bound by the number of shots per sampling run, and anneal time per shot.

 Results for the Friedman 1 data set (in Table I) and UCI Auto data set (in Table II) show optimal results obtained using PCC as the correlation statistic within the QUBO formulation for the quantum-assisted routine.
 This is reasonable, since the underlying model is a regression algorithm, which implies that the mapping of inputs to the target variable is linear given the data sets.

-Although the other distance metrics did not outperform PCC, some were comparable, as in the case with MIC in application to LR for the Friedman Data set, or MI for GBR on the Auto Data set.
-This hints that these metrics may be as robust as PCC for certain types of applications and data set, and it may be that there are other data sets with which these statistics outperform PCC and emphasize the \textit{minimum redundancy} component of the MRMR heuristic.
+For the Friedman 1 data set, the quantum assisted routine using Pearson correlation coefficient within the QUBO formulation and multiple linear regression as the learning algorithm (\textbf{QPCC-LR}) achieved best performance with the lowest averaged Mean Absolute Error, $\mathit{MAE}$=2.27, and optimal size for $k=5$, with a Subset Accuracy score of 0.9.
+For the UCI Auto data set the best score was obtained by the quantum assisted routine using Pearson correlation coefficient within the QUBO formulation and using the gradient boosted regression trees as a learning algorithm (\textbf{QPCC-GBR}) achieving the lowest $\mathit{MAE}$=1471 and size for $k$=5 Although the other distance metrics did not outperform PCC, some were comparable, as in the case with MIC in application to LR for the Friedman Data set, or MI for GBR on the Auto Data set.
+This hints that these metrics may be as robust as PCC for certain types of applications and data sets, and it may be that there are other data sets with which these statistics outperform PCC and emphasize the \textit{minimum redundancy} component of the MRMR heuristic.
 Overall, the quantum-assisted feature selection methods achieved results that outperformed our baselines of all features, greedy selection, and recursive feature selection.